 Driven by raw emotion and material response, Nicole's work is both intricate and textural.
 While some ideas are loosely planned, the work comes alive at the loom like a musical composition.
 Nicole weaves in a freeform style which imparts human touch and poetry.

-A small selection of Nicole Jo Melton's hand-woven art works and wearable art garments are available in the Knot & Splice shop.
 See more of her process on her fiber art journal, @knotandsplicetextiles.